You may have noticed I’ve been a little quiet on my social media channels over the past couple of weeks.

 Even Dave said it would be foolish to continue.

 Even if I was determined to walk through the pain as best I could, I couldn’t see myself managing thirty kilometres before nightfall.
+I could either wear the shoes and end up even more broken, or I could opt for flip-flops and end up with no skin left between my toes.

 I wanted to murder my shoes.